Mosquitos and Other Bite Prevention

 Snakes, Scorpions, and Spiders

 The most dangerous species of these animals are encountered in tropical, subtropical, and desert areas.
 Generally, the most venomous of these creatures are particularly active at night.
-Poison from snake and spider bites, and scorpion stings, cause tissue damage around the bite.
+Poison from snake and spider bites and from scorpion stings causes tissue damage around the wound.
 Venom can also have many serious effects throughout the body, such as affecting blood coagulation, leading to hemorrhage, and nerve damage.

 If venom comes in contact with the eyes, it may cause severe damage, including blindness.
 Being bitten or stung by a venomous snake, scorpion, or spider is a medical emergency.
 It requires immediate attention in a medical facility.
 First aid measures include avoiding movement as much as possible and keeping calm.
 This can help limit the spread of the toxin through the body.
 Any rings or jewelry should be removed from the bitten limb.